Ofrenda

 An ofrenda (Spanish: "offering") is the offering placed in a home altar during the annual and traditionally Mexican Día de los Muertos celebration.
 An ofrenda, which may be quite large and elaborate, is usually created by the family members of a person who has died and is intended to welcome the deceased to the altar setting.

 Background

 This display coincides with the Día de Muertos, which is a tradition some believe originated with the Aztecs, though others dispute this.
 The Aztec culture considered souls to continuously live and enter different realms when a body would die.
 This view the Aztecs held was commingled with the Christian beliefs that the soul is eternal (whether it be in heaven, purgatory, or hell) during the Spanish conquest of the Aztec Empire when the two cultures were merged.
 The ofrenda is presented in one's home in order to commemorate the souls of loved ones in the family.

+Regional variations

+Different regions create their ofrendas in different ways.
+Some examples of these regional variances are in Oaxaca, Michoacan, Veracruz, Puebla, and Mexico City.
+In the state of Oaxaca, ofrendas are usually decorated with paper mache decorations called alebrijes.
+They are usually colourful and help to bring life into the ofrenda.
+Ofrendas in Michoacan can be adorned with sugar skulls and papel picado.
+Marigold petals, called cempasuchil, are also used to add colour and fragrance to the ofrenda.
+In the coastal region of Veracruz, seashells, fish, and seaweed are often added to ofrendas to represent the significance of the sea in the lives of the local communities.
+Veracruz also has the Guinness World Record for Largest Day of the Dead ofrenda.
+The culinary heritage of Puebla plays a big role in the decoration of the ofrendas in the region.
+Traditional foods such as mole poblano, a flavourful sauce, are commonly used in ofrendas.
+In large cities like Mexico City, ofrendas can be influenced by both modern and traditional items.
+The urban setting facilitates a dynamic fusion of historical homage and present-day creative expression, showcasing the city's cultural evolution.